MUDAL/Altera_FPGA_Projects/EP4CE6_Projects/P12_Pong/README.md

 #    Time: 3030 ns  Iteration: 4  Instance: /score_logic_tb
 ```

+## Recommendation(s) / Area(s) of improvement
+The text or font aspect of the project can be greatly improved by using ASCII ROMs implemented with block RAMs instead of a purely combinational approach.
+I used a lot of combinational logic (priority multiplexers) for the digits in the scoreboard.
+While this wasn't an issue at the end of the day since the design met timing, it won't scale for larger or more complicated projects.
+With block RAMs, the font ROM's design becomes synchronous and fewer logic elements would be used to implement it.

 ## Helpful resource(s)
 - FPGA Prototyping By VHDL Examples (Xilinx Spartan-3 Version) - Pong P. Chu
 - [tinyvga.com](http://tinyvga.com/)